 GemStone provides several sources for product information and support.
-The productspecific manuals and online help provide extensive documentation, and should always be your first source of information.
-GemStone Technical Support engineers will refer you to these documents when applicable.
+The productspecific manuals provide extensive documentation, and should be your first source of information.

 GemStone Web Site: http://support.gemstone.com

 GemStone's Technical Support website provides a variety of resources to help you use GemStone products.
 Use of this site requires an account, but registration is free of charge.
 To get an account, just complete the Registration Form, found in the same location.
 You'll be able to access the site as soon as you submit the web form.